CastagnaIT/plugin.video.netflix/README.md

 set: `Preferred subtitle language` to `Forced only`

 #### In TV Shows subtitles don't always keep the language of your choice
-Currently the Kodi framework does not allow to correct this problem.
-There is no short-term solution.<br/>
+The Kodi 18.x framework does not allow to fix this problem.
+So there is no solution.<br/>
 If you prefer you can disable `Remember audio / subtitle preferences` in the addon Playback settings, so in each video you will manually enable the subtitles.

 ### My watched status is not being updated on website or apps